nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- Ready
 	- Thanks.
 We did what had to be done.
 - Loot (holocron à coté star map ?)
+    - Jedi master robe!
+    - Violet crystal
+    - Nerve amplifier belt (good against sith!)
+    - Crystal opila
+    - Holocron
 - Open star map
+- +2000PX
 - Calo Nord
 	- Hold on, Calo… maybe we can work out a deal here.
-- Thermal detonator
+- Thermal detonator looted on the twilek!
+- + Paralise calo with statis
 - Xbox calo have sound effects of cow…

-# Sand People Slaughter
+## Sand People Slaughter

+- Go back toward the enclave
+- Take Canderous and HK (the killer team)
-- Go to Enclave
+- Enter the Enclave
 	- History -> Chief
 	- I've killed a krayt dragon.
 Does that prove my worth?
 	- Here is a dragon pearl.